Coronavirus: Employees: work changes

 If you continue to be treated as in qualifying remunerative work for your period of sickness or illness under existing rules then you will only need to notify HMRC of a change at the point you are no longer treated as in work.

 Tax credits are based on annual household income.
-As we are currently in the 2019/20 tax year, your award will either be based on an estimated 2019/20 income or your 2018/19 income.
-If your income falls, you can usually give a new estimated income to HMRC.
-Whether this leads to an increase in your award depends on whether your household income falls by more than £2,500 compared to your previous year income.
-If the reduction in your income is less than £2,500, then there will be no change to your current year award.
-However, when the new tax year starts on 6 April, you should be sure to give HMRC an updated estimated income for 2020/21 so they can see if your award can be adjusted.
-You must be careful not to over-estimate any fall in income as if you do there may be an overpayment at the end of the year.
+Up to 5 April 2020, we were in the 2019/20 tax year, and your award was either based on an estimated 2019/20 income or your 2018/19 income.
+During the year if your income falls, you can usually give a new estimated income to HMRC.
+Whether this leads to an increase in your award depends on whether your household income for 2019/20 fell by more than £2,500 compared to your previous year income (in 2018/19).
+If the reduction in your income was less than £2,500, then there will be no change to your award for 2019/20.
+However, now that the new tax year has started on 6 April 2020, you should be sure to give HMRC an updated estimated income for 2020/21 so they can see if your award for 2020/21 can be adjusted.
+You must remember that this is about annual income and be careful not to over-estimate any fall in income as if you do there may be an overpayment at the end of the year.

 ⚠️ Warning: If you are already in receipt of tax credits and find yourself needing extra financial support, for example you need to claim help with paying your rent, you may need to claim universal credit (UC).
 If you do this, your tax credit claim will end and it is unlikely you will be able to go back to tax credits at a later date.
 If you, or you and your partner if you have one, have reached state pension credit age, then you cannot claim UC – but may be able to claim pension credit instead.